-Evaluation becomes more important when one considers that while Evaluation of American Industries, for example, annually spend up to s 100 billion on Training training and development, not more than "10 percent expenditures actually result in transfer to the job" (Baidwin & Ford, 1988, p.63).
+Evaluation becomes more important when one considers that while American Industries, for example, annually spend up to s 100 billion on training and development, not more than "10 percent of these expenditures actually result in transfer to the job" (Baidwin & Ford, 1988, p.63).
 This can be explained by reports that indicate that not all training programs are consistently evaluated (Carnevale & Shulz, 1990).
 The American Society for Training and Development (ASTD) found that 45 percent of surveyed organizations only gauged trainees reactions to courses (Bassi & Vab Buren, 1999).
-Overall, 93% of training courses are evaluated at Level one, 52% of the courses are evaluated at Level Two, 31% of the courses are evaluated at Level Three and 28% of the courses are evaluated at Level Four.
+Overall, 93% of training courses are evaluated at Level one, 52% of the courses are evaluated at Level Two, 31% of the courses are evaluated at Level Four.
 These data clearly represent a bias in the area of evaluation for simple and superficial analysis.